Cidana-Developers/CidanaTestPlatformRelease/README.md

    Please copy the `CLI` shows in config step, and run it to start the deploy process, wait until deploy process finish

-   * append additional option `-u` to the tail of `deploy CLI` will force download the newest docker images during deploy period, else we will preferred the local docker images and only download docker images not exist in local
+   * additional option `-u` (append to `deploy CLI` tail) will force download the newest docker images during deploy period, else we will preferred the local docker images and only download docker images not exist in local

 Once deploy finish successfully, the CTP system entrance will display, for example